 However, this can also depend on your area and you should check the local electrical costs as some areas have high power costs that nullify this benefit.

 Having a simpler system has its benefits.
 One of the big ones is simpler repairs and maintenance.
 Inevitably even the most reliable equipment can break down so when it does it is comforting to know that a repair should not cost you more than $100 and it should be a piece of cake for your local contractors.

 Depending on your hot tub and the outdoor temperatures the temperature can rise anywhere between 1-3 degrees per hour.
 When compared with what a gas heater can do, that really is very slow.
 Therefore you will need to take a lot more time to heat up your hot tub and you won't be able to just jump in as a last-minute thought unless you keep it running all the time.

 Higher Running Costs

-Electric can be cost-effective but it can also cost you more depending on what your local area charges.
-Generally, if your local electrical costs are more than $0.25 per kilowatt then the electricity may be a more expensive option to run vs the gas.
+Electric hot tub heaters can be cost-effective but it can also cost you more depending on what your local area charges.
+Generally, if your local electrical costs are more than $0.25 per kilowatt then the electricity may be a more expensive option to run vs the gas hot tub heaters.

 Though we never plan on any accidents, you should definitely consider the hazards that electricity could pose to you and your family.
 Be sure to get the hot tub wiring done correctly.
-Electricity and water are a dangerous combination that does not mix well so you should ensure that your circuits are protected and you avoid any possible dangers.
+Electricity and water are a dangerous combination that could potentially lead to electric shock.
+To avoid this, ensure that your circuits are protected.

 The Final Verdict

-Both have their pros and cons but which one you need will depend on your area, weather, your local gas and electric costs, as well as how important heating up your spa quickly is to you.
+Both have their pros and cons but which one you'll need will ultimately depend on your area, the weather, your local gas and electric costs, as well as how important heating up your spa quickly is to you.

-It should be noted, however, that overall, the gas version appears to be an upgrade from the electric.
+It should be noted that overall, the gas version appears to be an upgrade from the electric.
 Although, you do have to invest extra money into the additional benefits of owning one.